connexcs/docs/docs/creating-user-group.md

     *	(Optional) To abort adding the permissions, click `X` located at the top-right corner of the Group Permission pop-up.

-5. (Optional) Repeat step 7 to add more functional areas and more granular permissions.
+8. (Optional) Repeat step 7 to add more functional areas and more granular permissions.

 	The following figure illustrates the Group pop-up with some granular permissions for the role of a Network Services Engineer.

+	![alt text][ivr-destionation-popup]

+9.